-Typically, the last day of the fiscal year is used to perform adjusting and closing journals entries.
+Typically, the last day of the fiscal year is used to perform adjusting and closing journal entries.
 This period is referred to as Adjusting Period.

 Spot: An exchange rate based on the rate for a specific date.
 It applies to the immediate delivery of a currency.

-Corporate: An exchange rate that standardize rates for your company.
+Corporate: An exchange rate that standardizes rates for your company.
 This rate is generally a standard market rate determined by senior financial management for use throughout the organization.

 User: An exchange rate that you enter during foreign currency journal entry.

 Emu Fixed: An exchange rate that is used by countries joining the EU during the transition period to the Euro currency.

 User-Defined: A rate type defined by your company to meet specific needs.

 Ans: Spot (Not sure).

 1. Your chart of accounts is the account structure you define to fit the specific needs of your organization.